Allowing acceptable ads in Adblock Plus

-What if an ad is allowed that doesn't meet the requirements?
+What if an ad is allowed, but doesn't meet the requirements?

-Please report it as you usually would.
-If an advertiser abuses his placement on the exception list we can always remove him from the list.
+Please report it.
+If an advertiser abuses its placement on the exception list, we can always remove it from the list.

 How can I see what you are allowing?